jonmayo7/aire-mini/docs/CONTEXT_MANAGEMENT.md

 6. ✅ Identify user actions required

 **⚠️ Important Notes:**
-- **Homepage URL:** The `package.json` homepage field is currently set to the original Telegram template URL.
-The actual production domain (striveos.io) has NOT been configured yet.
-This should be updated when the PWA is actually deployed to production, not during development.
+- **Homepage URL:** The `package.json` homepage field is set to `https://aire-mini.vercel.app` (Vercel deployment URL).
+This will be updated to `https://striveos.io` when Mission 8.5 (Custom Domain Configuration) is completed.
+- **Vercel Functions:** The `api/lib/` directory contains utility files (verifyJWT, resonance) that are imported by API endpoints but should NOT be deployed as separate functions.
+These are excluded via `vercel.json` routing rules.

 This approach ensures continuity without relying on conversation history.